Aaruu1709/Interview_Tut/string2.md

 Since loops often perform repeated concatenation, using String would create many temporary objects.

-StringBuilder avoids that overhead by modifying the same obje
+StringBuilder avoids that by modifying the same object

 -------------------------------------------------------------------------------